Infant Mental Health Home Visiting (IMH-HV)

 IMH-HV is currently being evaluated by the University of Michigan Department of Psychiatry in partnership with...

-The evaluation is comprised of a multi-trial approach to assess the impact of IMH-HV on: Parent Health, Child Health, Positive Parenting, Linkages & Referrals, Reductions in Child Maltreatment, Family Economics & Self-Sufficiency, Child Development & School Readiness, Reductions in Juvenile Delinquency, Family Violence & Crime, and Therapist/Therapy/Reflective Supervision.
+The Leadership Team and Research Advisory Board undertook a multi-trial, randomized controlled approach to assess the impact of IMH-HV on: Parent Health, Child Health, Positive Parenting, Linkages & Referrals, Reductions in Child Maltreatment, Family Economics & Self-Sufficiency, Child Development & School Readiness, Reductions in Juvenile Delinquency, Family Violence & Crime, and Therapist/Therapy/Reflective Supervision.

 Resources: Infant Mental Health Home Visiting